zuazo/swap_tuning-cookbook/README.md

 * RedHat
 * Ubuntu

-Let us know if you use it successfully on any other platform.
+Please, [let us know](https://github.com/onddo/swap_tuning-cookbook/issues/new?title=I%20have%20used%20it%20successfully%20on%20...) if you use it successfully on any other platform.

 ## Cookbooks: